-SECJ4423 Real-Time Software Engineering Pre-requisite: SECJ2203 Software Engineering
+SECJ4423 Real-Time Software Engineering Pre-requisite: SECJ2203 Software Engineering time software development.

-This course equips the students with knowledge in embedded real-time systems and real-time software development particularly on how software engineering approaches assist real-time software development.
 The knowledge unit for this course area emphasize the following topics; real-time concepts, embedded real-time development methodologies, real-time operating systems, embedded real-time hardware fundamental and real-time analysis.
 The objective of this course is to introduce students with key software engineering practices in real-time software development and give practical experience to the students in developing embedded real-time software using appropriate software methods and tools.